slyfox1186/ffmpeg-build-script/README.md

 **Importantly**, this script creates a <ins>**non-free**</ins> and unredistributable binary at its end AND by downloading and using this script, you are <ins>**fully aware of this**</ins>.

 Use this script at your own risk.
 I maintain this script in my spare time.
-Please do not file bug reports for systems other than Debian based OS's.
+Please do not file bug reports for systems other than those based on Debian.

 ## Install methods
 ### With GPL and non-free software, see https://ffmpeg.org/legal.html

-### Quick installion
+### Quick installation

 This command downloads the build script and automatically starts the build process.